-Painting flower pots, making a stepping stone, or making plant markers are all great ways to let your children be creative with their space.
+Painting flower pots, putting in a stepping stone, or making plant markers are all great ways to let your children be creative with their space.

 6. Teach while you plant

 Let your time together be light-hearted and fun, but also use the opportunity to answer their gardening questions.
 Teach them about seeds and germination, tell them why weeding is important.
 And when you spot a good bug like a worm or ladybug, teach them the big jobs of these important creatures!
-(Little guys can do big jobs!)
+Little guys can do big things!

 7. Give them proper tools

 Plastic tools that break and gloves that don’t fit can frustrate any gardener.
 Drake’s 7 Dees carries a great line of children’s tools, gloves, watering cans, and more.
 Giving them quality tools communicates that the job they are doing is important.